d33pcode/spaghettidevops/content/about.md

 +++

-# Sample title
+# Sample about

-Ok.
-Will manage to fuck this theme up.
+About body.